eXept Software AG Logo

 otherwise, its called without arguments.

-If its a smalltalk-moduleInit, it may be either for a classPackage (which should
+If it's a smalltalk-moduleInit, it may be either for a classPackage (which should

 install all of its classes) or for a single incrementally compiled methdod